 Welcome

-The City of Ann Arbor is embarking on a project at the Barton Dam embankment, adjancent to Barton Pond, to stabilize the berm on the downstream slope of the right embankment to address seepage and stability concerns.
+The City of Ann Arbor is embarking on a project at the Barton Dam embankment, adjacent to Barton Pond, to stabilize the berm on the downstream slope of the right embankment to address seepage and stability concerns.

 This work at Barton Dam is anticipated to take place between March 2025 and June 2027 and will include stabilizing a berm on the downstream slope of the right embankment to address seepage and stability concerns.